m-lab/ndt-e2e-clientworker/replay_generator/README.md

 ## Example

-This example assumes you've cloned this repository and installed all requirements using ```pip install -i requirements.txt```
+This example assumes you've cloned this repository and installed all requirements using ```pip install -r requirements.txt```

 To capture traffic for an NDT client at http://www.example.com/foo/ndt: